GfellerLab/MetacellAnalysisTutorial/docs/21-MC_construction_discrete.md

 ```

 ### Filtering steps
-In this tutorial, the data have been pre-filterd in the section XX of chapter XX.
+In this tutorial, the data have been pre-filterd and SEACells does not perform additionnal filtering.

 ### Building metacells